 Embark on a career in health promotion and disease prevention through epidemiologic practice and research.
 Coursework, practicum placement, and a faculty mentored thesis give you the training and experience necessary to find success after graduation improving public health in clinical, academic, government, and industry settings.

 Master of Public Health (MPH)

 The 63-credit-hour program is typically finished in six quarters of coursework (2 years).
 It begins in autumn quarter and requires on-site attendance for the majority of the program.
-You and your peers will move through the core requirements together, with a few exceptions resulting from curricular differences between each of the Epi MPH track options detailed below.
+You and your peers will move through the core requirements together.
 Faculty and staff will help you make important connections with partner departments and agencies.
 Our MPH program is designed to provide you with competency in a wide variety of areas that will prepare you for a career in public health practice and research.

-The MPH includes coursework in epidemiology, biostatistics, health services and environmental health; a practical experience in a public health agency (practicum); and completion of a research-based master's thesis.
+MPH students must complete a practical experience in a public health agency (practicum), and complete a research-based master's thesis.
 Practicum placements and thesis research often involve working with our partner institutions, which include renowned local health agencies, hospitals, private and community health centers, and other regional programs.

 The Department attracts students nationally and internationally and welcomes applicants from diverse backgrounds.
 You must have a Bachelor’s degree or higher by the time of entry.